 What happens if you get a DUI in Illinois?

-A DUI arrest in Illinois triggers both a criminal case and an automatic Statutory Summary Suspension of your license.
+Getting arrested for DUI in Illinois means you will face a criminal charge and automatic Statutory Summary Suspension of your driving privileges.
 The consequences of a first DUI may include jail, fines, losing your license, mandatory alcohol treatment, and BAIID installation.

 Can you still drive after a DUI in Illinois?